Logged Live Music

 Private Copying Levy (PKE)

-Private Copying Levy, known as PKE in Sweden, is statutory compensation for loss of income from lawful copying of music for private use onto various recordable media (DVD, CD, video, MP3 players, hard drives, etc.).
+Private Copying Levy, known as PKE in Sweden, is statutory compensation for loss of income from lawful copying of music for private use onto various recordable media (DVD, CD, MP3 players, hard drives, etc.).

 Government funds in Sweden which remunerate copyright holders for CD's that are borrowed from libraries.